ABSITE Resources

 SCORE (Surgical Council on Resident Education) – 2,300+ practice questions.
 A very thorough large bank with varying quality although it has been improving in recent years.
 ABSITE is based on the SCORE curriculum and therefore is one of the more relevant products.
 Most residents will already have access to this through their program (same program used for TWIS).
 Of note: there are a large number of questions at the fellowship-level and early learners should avoid those categories concentrating time on more high-yield topics.

 TrueLearn – Essentially the “gold standard”.
 1,000+ practice questions.
 Questions are well written and correlate well to material seen on the actual exam.
-Cost varies from $190 for 30-days to $369 for 12-months.

 DeVirgilio C. Review of Surgery for ABSITE and Boards, 3e.
 2022 – 1,000 practice questions in book format.
 These are very well written and the answer explanations are thorough.
 One of the best for learning a topic but is often at a higher-level and may be better suited to residents in later years.
-Cost is about $99.

 ABSITE Quest – A daily set of 5-10-questions are sent to the user.
 There, however, is no access to any traditional question bank where all questions can be seen at once.
 The program uses spaced-repetition to consistently reinforce topics.
-Cost is $149.
 They offer an additional mock exam and review course for additional cost.

 Decker Medicine – Our reviewers found it to have some good material although we found it poorly formatted for practice questions and difficult to navigate.
 With limited time and resources, we found other banks to be more high-yield.
 They also have a weekly curriculum and board prep although we did not use this.